doersino/excessivelyadequate.com/_posts/2020-04-23-sierpinksy.md

 1. A *non-recursive term* – here, `SELECT 7, 1`.

     This query is evaluated exactly once at the beginning of the iterative process.
-Its results are inserted into both the temporary <span style="color: darkblue;">*working* table</span> and, after the second part ↓ is considered, to the <span style="color: darkgreen;">*output* table</span>.
+Its results are inserted into both a temporary <span style="color: darkblue;">*working* table</span> and, after the second part ↓ is considered, into the <span style="color: darkgreen;">*output* table</span>.
 This constitutes the first iteration of the CTE.

 2. An operator that steers how results are combined after each iteration: either `UNION ALL` or `UNION`.